mycid/Kuroshio_FinalProduct/README.md

 # Kuroshio_FinalProduct
-All useful scripts produced for research on the Kuroshio Frontal extension microplanton ecology.
+All useful scripts here were made for research on the Kuroshio Frontal extension microplanton ecology.
 All work was produced under the supervision of Dr. Sophie Clayton within the Armbrust lab of the Department of Oceanography and is ultimately a freely available product of the University of Washington.

 The files uploaded here have been entirely written and produced by myself, Trevor Eakes.